ronsailer/A2OC_A2C/README.md

 It's extremely difficult to reproduce results for Reinforcement Learning methods.
 See ["Deep Reinforcement Learning that Matters"](https://arxiv.org/abs/1709.06560) for more information.
 I tried to reproduce OpenAI results as closely as possible.
 However, majors differences in performance can be caused even by minor differences in TensorFlow and PyTorch libraries.

 ### TODO
-* Fix termination loss calculation for a2oc.
-Right now it's being ignored.
-* Clean the code because a ton of stuff is commented out or deprecated, especially in algo/a2oc.py
 * Improve this README file.
 Rearrange images.
 * Improve performance of KFAC, see kfac.py for more information.
 * Run evaluation for all games and algorithms.